- Things to Do

 Bismarck Lake Trail – Don’t bother hitching up the boat for this outing.
 Bismarck is not that kind of lake.
 A small pond during the best of times, it often dries up in summer.
 But in this porous volcanic landscape, even a puddle with dreams plays a significant role in attracting wildlife.
 The easy 1.5-mile out-and-back trail off Hart Prairie Road also offers a soothing blend of cool forests and broad meadows punctuated with stunning vistas of the San Francisco Peaks.
 Mountain bikers and horseback riders are also welcome.

-Red Mountain Trail – Twenty-five miles northwest of Flag, rises Red Mountain, a hollowed out cinder cone.
+Red Mountain Trail – Twenty-five miles northwest of Flagstaff, rises Red Mountain, a hollowed out cinder cone.
 Walking inside such ancient fury (3 miles round-trip) is an otherworldly experience.
 The trail winds through juniper and pinion pines before squeezing between towers of black cinders.
-From there you’re engulfed in a wonderland of gnawed spires, twisted pillars, and contorted walls bubbled with trapped gasses.
+From there, you’re engulfed in a wonderland of gnawed spires, twisted pillars, and contorted walls bubbled with trapped gasses.
 The amphitheater resembles a miniaturized Bryce Canyon bristling with colorful hoodoos.
 Hikers only.

 Sycamore Rim – The mostly level pathway traces a lanky 11-mile circle through sprawling meadows and pine forests that part long enough to provide panoramas of high-walled Sycamore Canyon, west of Flag.
 Along the way, hikers brush past the ruins of a century-old sawmill, an overlook of Sycamore Falls, and Dow Springs with small pools often filled with water lilies and their bright blossoms.
 And when was the last time you encountered water lilies on an Arizona trail?
 Mountain bikers are also permitted.